View the recent COVID-19 information for licensees

 The fixed term order is for a period of ten years from 3 December 2012.

-The Ministerial direction - Ban of earphones & listening devices in gaming areas (PDF, 575 KB) is available for download.
+The Ministerial direction - Ban of earphones & listening devices in gaming areas is available for download.

 Entitlements may be transferred from one venue operator to another (or may be allocated by the State) through a transfer scheme.
-For more information, download the Ministerial Determination - Gaming machine entitlement allocation and transfer rules (PDF, 377KB).
+For more information, download the Ministerial Determination - Gaming machine entitlement allocation and transfer rules.

-The Minister has set the maximum number of gaming machine entitlements under which gaming may be conducted to be 27,372, see Ministerial Order - number of gaming machine entitlements (PDF, 390KB).
+The Minister has set the maximum number of gaming machine entitlements under which gaming may be conducted to be 27,372, see Ministerial Order - number of gaming machine entitlements.

 The Player Information Standards contain printed materials that are part of a range of initiatives to promote responsible gambling in Victoria.
-The YourPlay scheme is a government initiative that can assist players to make informed decisions about their gambling and it will be available on all gaming machines state-wide from 1 December 2015.
+The YourPlay scheme is a government initiative that can assist players to make informed decisions about their gambling.

 The Gambling Regulations 2015 enable the Minister to make standards setting out the information and the required form of printed player information materials that are required to be displayed in venues.